 We also found the boost in one-off donations during 2020 continued during 2021 – 50% higher than what we saw in the previous three years.
 So far in 2022, it’s down 25% but is still up on previous years.
 We believe this is being tampered by the current financial environment and people struggling to give.
 Although, cash value still remains high.

 Recruitment of one-off donors saw a huge increase of 34% in 2021, with a 24% increase in active donors, but so far in 2022 this is down, meaning there’s a slight decline in file size and an increasing number of lapses.

 The three-year value of one-off donors is around £80 and there are signs this is increasing dramatically as the year one value for 2020 recruits is already nearly at £80.
 Similarly, we’ve seen some signs of decreased giving as per the survey results but there are still positive indications people are giving where and how they feel able to.

-Since the webinar we’ve updated results with the full half year data to end of June.
-This shows further impact of the cost-of-living crisis with cash giving (value and volume) being affected but again they’re still up on pre-pandemic figures.
+Since the webinar we’ve updated results with the full half year data to end of June 2022.
+This shows further impact of the cost-of-living crisis with cash giving (value and volume) being affected, but again they’re still up on pre-pandemic figures.

-One thing to remember when considering these insights and deciphering what they mean is they’re a snapshot of a moment in time.
-In May, the cost-of-living crisis and Ukraine emergency were fresh and front of mind for many.
+One thing to remember when considering these audience insights for charities and deciphering what they mean is they’re a snapshot of a moment in time.
+In May2022, the cost-of-living crisis and Ukraine emergency were fresh and front of mind for many.

 There are more challenging times ahead but also opportunities.
 Don’t be afraid to ask, or continue to ask, for one-off and regular gifts – make appeals tangible and specific.
 Keep supporters involved, engaged and active, and suggest they help in other ways – they haven’t lost interest.